trflynn89/flymake/README.md

 setting them in the main Makefile before importing `build.mk`.
 The latter allows for changing the defaults for the project.

+1. flymake supports GCC and Clang toolchains out of the box, and will use Clang by default.
+Other toolchains have not been tested, but may be used by setting `toolchain=none`.
+If this is set, you must also define the following:

+    * `CC` - Compiler for C files.
+    * `CXX` - Compiler for C++ files.
+    * `AR` - Archive tool for creating static libraries.
+    * `STRIP` - Strip tool for discarding symbols from build artifacts.

-1. Compilation mode changes the build flags used to build source files:
+2. Compilation mode changes the build flags used to build source files:

     * `debug` - Debugging symbols and code coverage instrumentation are added to compiled sources.
       For C-family targets, AddressSanitizer and UndefinedBehaviorSanitizer are enabled.